pluginever/wc-min-max-quantities/readme.txt

 12. Product > Categories (Pro)

 == Changelog ==
+= 2.2.6 (12th Mar 2026) =
+* Fix: Allow Combination for Variable Products (PRO) feature is not working properly.
+* Compatibility: Checked compatibility with the latest version of WooCommerce v10.6 and WordPress v6.9.4.

 = 2.2.5 (18th Feb 2026) =
 * New: Updated the plugin framework to the latest version.
 * Enhance: Optimized the plugin codebase for better performance and security.